devops329/devops/instruction/playwright/playwright.md

 ## Installing Playwright

 With our demonstration app created we are ready to install Playwright.
-When going through the installation steps, choose TypeScript, `tests` for the test directory, ignore the GitHub Actions workflow for now, and do not install any Playwright browsers.
+When going through the installation steps, choose JavaScript, `tests` for the test directory, ignore the GitHub Actions workflow for now, and do not install any Playwright browsers.

 ```sh
 npm init playwright@latest
 ```

-This will update `package.json` with the `playwright` package, create a `playwright.config.ts` file, and create some sample tests in the `test` and `tests-examples` directories.
+This will update `package.json` with the `playwright` package, create a `playwright.config.js` file, and create some sample tests in the `test` and `tests-examples` directories.
 This will also update your `.gitignore` file so that you don't accidentally check in test coverage or report information.

 ### Install a testing browser

-Now review the playwright configuration file: `playwright.config.ts`.
+Now review the playwright configuration file: `playwright.config.js`.
 In there you will find the specification for which browser drivers to use.

 ```js
   /* Configure projects for major browsers */